pburkholder/decksets/2018-04-cf-summit/text.md

 [.hide-footer]
 [.slidenumbers: false]

-^Technology excellence in highly regulated industries, and government, has challenges around trust, which makes systems that enable higher-trust and super satisfying.
+^Technical excellence in highly regulated industries, and government, has challenges around trust, which makes systems that enable higher-trust real enablers.

-^We've done that for cloud.gov, and by moving forward with CF as a shim between government teams and cloud providers, we can provide velocity and compliance and stewardship of tax dollars without vendor lock in.
+^We' demonstrated that with cloud.gov, and by moving forward with cloud.gova as a computer resource layer between government teams and underlying cloud providers, we can provide velocity and compliance and stewardship of tax dollars without vendor lock in.

 ---